-The Call for sites process for the West and North Area Plan, whilst not publicised as yet, has it is understood generate interest in designation of lands adjacent to the Town boundary for development.
-The Ramsey Town Commission sees advantage in designation of future development lands within a revised Town boundary in that it avoids future conflict where development which would clearly be an extension or overspill of the Town might be sought to be drawn into a revised boundary having been constructed in an adjacent parish area.
-Although financial advantage or disadvantage are not considered to be factors for consideration in the boundary extension criteria it is felt prudent to avoid such by designation of land in advance of actual development taking place.
+The Call for sites process for the West and North Area Plan, whilst not publicised as yet, has it is understood generated interest in designation of lands adjacent to the Town boundary for development.
+The Ramsey Town Commission sees advantage in designation of future development lands within a revised Town boundary in that it avoids future conflict where development which would clearly be an extension or overspill of the Town and might be sought to be drawn into a future revised boundary having been constructed in an adjacent parish area.
+Although financial advantage or disadvantage are not considered to be factors for consideration in the boundary extension criteria it is felt prudent and therefore advantageous to avoid such conflict by amending the town boundary to incorporate these areas in advance of actual development taking place.